wp-plugins/app-store-assistant/readme.txt

 Built-in search for automated Post creation.

 When upgrading to a new version of the plug-in, it is recommend that you rebuild the cache.
 There is an option in the Utilities tab that will do this for you.
+YOU SHOULD ALWAYS VIEW THE CHANGE LOG FOR IMPORTANT INFORMATION AND CHANGES!

 **Features**